-&lt;sup>1 Our Common Future Brundtland Report, World Commission on the Environment and Development, 1987
+$^{\mathrm{1}}$ Our Common Future Brundtland Report, World Commission on the Environment and Development, 1987

-- 5.2 Key tasks in this scoping exercise involved: - identifying relevant policies, plans and programmes which could influence our Plan - collecting baseline information - identifying key sustainability issues in South Derbyshire - establishing sustainability objectives. - 5.3 This evidence base work was published by South Derbyshire District Council in a Scoping Report in October 2008 after a comprehensive and wide ranging public consultation exercise.
+- 5.1 The context and objectives of the Sustainability Appraisal were established during an earlier stage (often referred to as the scoping stage) of the Sustainability Appraisal process.
+This involved compiling background information needed before the Sustainability Appraisal can be undertaken.
+It established an evidence base for ongoing appraisal work and culminated in a framework of sustainability objectives. - 5.2 Key tasks in this scoping exercise involved: - identifying relevant policies, plans and programmes which could influence our Plan - collecting baseline information - identifying key sustainability issues in South Derbyshire - establishing sustainability objectives. - 5.3 This evidence base work was published by South Derbyshire District Council in a Scoping Report in October 2008 after a comprehensive and wide ranging public consultation exercise.
 The Scoping Report, although a separate document, forms part of the environmental report required by the SEA Directive. - 5.4 The scoping work is subject to continual review as evidence becomes outdated and new information is made available.
 In order to update the information contained in the Scoping Report the Council undertook a review of the scoping report in July 2012.
 This review was triggered mainly by changes to National Government policy and alterations or deletion of national indicators.
 The Council alerted relevant stakeholder to the publication of an updated scoping report in July 2012 and invited comment during a five-week consultation period, which closed September 2012.
-A copy of the updated Scoping Opinion together with a summary of comments received back is available to view on the Council's website.
+A copy of the updated Scoping Opinion together with a summary of comments received is available to view on the Council's website.